 A new initiative is HAP SPOTS.
 Tell us what your favourite happiness spot is (in your own neighbourhood or elsewhere).
 Share your experience.
 For each spot you get some tips to improve your happiness.
 Discover www.hapspots.org

-The project ‘Happiness for Children’ includes two children books (Happiness for Children), one on the ten pillars of happiness and one on the ten pillars of friendship.
-It includes story telling in schools and libraries and an exposition on the Happiness Birds of the books.
-A box with a game, based on the pillars, is also available.
+The project ‘Happiness for Children’ includes three children books (Happiness for Children).
+The first one is based on the ten pillars of happiness, the second one on the ten pillars of friendship and the last one on the ten pillars of hope.
+Thousands of children use these books at home or at school.
+Translations are available in French, German and Dutch.
+A box with an inspiring game, based on the pillars of happiness, is also available (in Dutch).

 Leo Bormans is also Ambassador for Trias, a Belgian non-government organisation helping people in the South.